msess/msess.github.io/_people/nina.md

 ---
-name: Brindan Ramalingam
+name: Nina
-position: President
+position: VP Internal
 group: Executive
 image: /img/portfolio/Brindan.jpg
-short: Brindan
+short: nina
 ---
 <p> My name is Brindan Ramalingam.
 I am a fourth-year student at SFU majoring in Mechatronic Systems Engineering.
 Over the course of the past four years, I have met a bunch of amazing peers, professionals and mentors and came to love one of the (supposedly) toughest majors offered by SFU.
 I am no stranger to procrastinating on the numerous second year lab reports or the amazing hands on third year projects.</p>